neghani/node_typescript/README.md

 ## The benefits of using TypeScript
 TypeScript is a superset of Javascript.
 It gives you the following benefits:

-* optional static typing, with emphasis on optional (it makes porting JavaScript application to TypeScript easy),
+* Optional static typing, with emphasis on optional (it makes porting JavaScript application to TypeScript easy),
-* as a developer, you can start using ECMAScript features that are not supported by the current V8 engine by using build targets,
+* As a developer, you can start using ECMAScript features that are not supported by the current V8 engine by using build targets,
-* use of interfaces,
+* Use of interfaces,
-* great tooling with instruments like IntelliSense.
+* Great tooling with instruments like IntelliSense.